 How do MSG and salt differ?

 Like baking soda and curing salt, MSG has a specific function that is different from the functions of the other types of salt.
 MSG is purely a source of the umami flavor.
 Its job is to give savory foods a richer and meatier flavor, which means that its function is more specialized when compared to table salt.

-Can you use MSG in place of salt and vice versa?
+Can you use MSG in place of salt?
+And vice versa?

-Because it does not have as much sodium, it is sometimes recommended as a replacement for some or all of the salt in a recipe.
+Because it does not have as much sodium, it is sometimes recommended as a replacement for some or all of the salt in a recipe, if sodium intake is a potential health risk.
 It can enhance savoriness without as significant an effect on blood pressure.
-It is important to note that the umami flavor that it provides is not the same as saltiness, which means that its effect will not be exactly the same.
+It is important to note that the umami taste that it provides is not the same as saltiness, which means that its effect will not be exactly the same.

 When should you use MSG and when should you use salt?

 Salt is a true all-purpose seasoning that can be used in any savory dish and one that you need for most sweet ones as well.
 Depending on the ingredients in a dish, you may not need to add extra salt; however, it is usually necessary to have it in some form.